stubillwhite/haskell-study-group/docs/get-programming-with-haskell-notes.md

     zip                -- Interleave two lists into a list of tuple pairs cycle              -- An infinite list created by appending this list to itself infinitely

+# Type classes

+Type classes are a way of grouping types based on shared behaviour.

+    class MyType a where
+      doSomething :: a -> a
+      doSomethingElse :: a -> String

+This declares a new type class `MyType` with the type variable `a`, and required functions `doSomething` and `doSomethingElse`.

+Useful GHCi functions:

+    :info TYPECLASS    -- Display information about a specific type class

+## Deriving type classes on types

+When defining a type, it is possible to derive the type classes that type is a member of.

+    data MyEnumeration = Foo | Bar | Baz deriving (Show, Eq, Ord)

+Favour deriving over manually implementing where possible.

+TODO: Add notes about how we make types derivable, which hasn't been covered yet.

+## Implementing type classes

+    instance MyType MyEnumeration where
+        doSomething x = x
+        doSomethingElse x = "Did something else"

+## Default implementations

+TODO: Add notes about how we provide default methods, and how we find out what default methods are available, which haven't been covered yet.